Tanz0rz/haxe-fmod/extension/haxe/plugin-api-dsp.md

 verdict: cannot received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.create gives the built-in units and StudioSystem.loadPlugin loads a compiled plugin

 ## FMOD_DSP_DESCRIPTION#2
 verdict: cannot a plugin names itself in its description, received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.getName reads the name of a created unit

-## FMOD_DSP_DESCRIPTION#3
-verdict: cannot a plugin names itself in its description, received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.getName reads the name of a created unit

 ## FMOD_DSP_DESCRIPTION#4